foresterre/storyteller/README.md

     //
     // If we don't run the handler, we'll end up in an infinite loop, because our `reporter.disconnect()`
-    // below will block until it receives a Disconnect message. listener.run_handler(handler);
+    // below will block until it receives a Disconnect message.
+    // Besides, if we don't run the handler, we would not need this library at all =). listener.run_handler(handler);

+    // These are the events we would call during the regular flow of our program, for example
+    // if we use the library in a package manager, before, during or after downloading dependencies.
+    // The use any-event-type-you-like nature allows you to go as crazy as you would like.
     #[allow(unused_must_use)]
     // sending events can fail, but we'll assume they won't for this example {